John Park (politician)

 John William Park (born 14 September 1973) is a former Scottish Labour Party politician.
 He was elected as a Member of the Scottish Parliament (MSP) for the Mid Scotland and Fife electoral region in May 2007.
 Park was re-elected in 2011, but resigned his seat with effect from 7 December 2012 and was succeeded by Jayne Baxter.

-Background
+He was educated at Woodmill High School in Dunfermline, Scotland.

+Career

 Park was formerly a trade union official working for Unite (formerly Amicus and the Amalgamated Engineering and Electrical Union) and the Scottish TUC.
 He started working in Rosyth Dockyard in 1989 as an electrical apprentice.
 He became active in the Dockyard's influential trade unions during the Trident refitting campaign in the early 1990s.
 After becoming a shop steward he was elected the Dockyard's youngest ever full-time trade union convenor in 1998.

+After resigning from his seat in the Scottish Parliament on 7 December 2012, he took up the position of Director of Policy and Strategy with Community trade union until 2017, when he joined the Amazon Public Policy team as Head of labour and skills policy in Europe.
+In 2021, Park was appointed Head of Government Affairs and Public Policy for Google Cloud in the UK & Ireland.